Ohlone Humane Society

 – Tiffany

 We thought he would be a good therapy dog because he would brighten up those around him and bring a smile to their face.
-Someone once mentioned that he gives off “positive vibes”.
-So Clay’s journey in becoming a therapy dog began with a six week canine good citizen training class to hone his skills and then passing the Canine Good Citizen (CGC) Certification test.
+Someone once mentioned that he gives off “positive vibes.”
+Clay’s journey to becoming a therapy dog began when our family took the Canine Good Citizen training class every Sunday evening for six weeks, with Clay, to hone his skills.
+On the first day of class, Clay was so shy that he hid under our chair, and it took some coaxing for him to participate in class.
+However, he learned quickly and passed the Canine Good Citizen (CGC) Certification test on the first try.
 We met Constance and Molly for an evaluation, and Clay was accepted to the Ohlone Pet Therapy Team.
-Both Clay and I look forward to spread joy and smiles in our community!”
+As a team, Clay, Christine (junior pet therapy handler), and Patty are committed to spreading joy and smiles in our community!”

 Bentley & Karen